Samuel Johnson

 In his later life Johnson became a celebrity, and following his death he was increasingly seen to have had a lasting effect on literary criticism, even being claimed to be the one truly great critic of English literature.
 A prevailing mode of literary theory in the 20th century drew from his views, and he had a lasting impact on biography.
 Johnson's Dictionary had far-reaching effects on Modern English, and was pre-eminent until the arrival of the Oxford English Dictionary 150 years later.
-James Boswell's Life of Samuel Johnson was selected by Johnson biographer Walter Jackson Bate as "the most famous single work of biographical art in the whole of literature".
+Boswell's Life was selected by Johnson biographer Walter Jackson Bate as "the most famous single work of biographical art in the whole of literature".

 Life and career

 Early life and education

-Samuel Johnson was born on 18 September 1709, to Sarah (née Ford) and Michael Johnson, a bookseller.
+Samuel Johnson was born on 18 September 1709 to bookseller Michael Johnson and his wife Sarah (née Ford).
 His mother was 40 when she gave birth to Johnson in the family home above his father's bookshop in Lichfield, Staffordshire.
-This was considered an unusually late pregnancy, so precautions were taken, and a man-midwife and surgeon of "great reputation" named George Hector was brought in to assist.
+This was considered an unusually late pregnancy, so a man-midwife and surgeon of "great reputation" named George Hector was brought in to assist.
 The infant Johnson did not cry, and there were concerns for his health.
 His aunt exclaimed that "she would not have picked such a poor creature up in the street".
 The family feared that Johnson would not survive, and summoned the vicar of St Mary's to perform a baptism.
 Two godfathers were chosen, Samuel Swynfen, a physician and graduate of Pembroke College, Oxford, and Richard Wakefield, a lawyer, coroner and Lichfield town clerk.

 Johnson's health improved and he was put to wet-nurse with Joan Marklew.
-Some time later he contracted scrofula, known at the time as the "King's Evil" because it was thought royalty could cure it.
-Sir John Floyer, former physician to King Charles II, recommended that the young Johnson should receive the "royal touch", and he did so from Queen Anne on 30 March 1712.
+Some time later he contracted scrofula, known at the time as the "King's Evil" because it was thought that "royal touch" could cure it.
+Upon the recommendation of Sir John Floyer, former physician to King Charles II, the young Johnson was touched by Queen Anne on 30 March 1712.
 However, the ritual proved ineffective, and an operation was performed that left him with permanent scars across his face and body.
 Queen Anne gave Johnson an amulet on a chain he would wear the rest of his life.

-When Johnson was three, Nathaniel was born.
-According to Nathaniel, in a letter he wrote to Sarah, complained Johnson "would scarcely ever use me with common civility."
+When Johnson was three, his brother Nathaniel was born.
+In a letter he wrote to his mother, Nathaniel complained that Johnson "would scarcely ever use me with common civility."
 With the birth of Johnson's brother their father was unable to pay the debts he had accrued over the years, and the family was no longer able to maintain its standard of living.